 Vaping has been popular for many years.
 In fact, “vaping” was Oxford dictionary’s word of the year in 2014.
 The demand for cannabis vape pens has continued to increase due to the advantages vaping offers.
 The benefits are clear: the ease of use, the discretion of medicating without the typical cannabis smell and vaporizing is easier on your lungs than smoking.
 There are many options available, so it is important to know what to look for before going off and investing a large sum of money.
 Vape pens have two major categories: dry-herb vaporizers and concentrate vaporizers.

-A dry-herb vaporizer uses the ability of cannabinoids like THC to be transformed into a water vapor at lower temperatures than need to combust plant material.
+A dry-herb vaporizer uses the ability of cannabinoids like THC to be transformed into a water vapor at lower temperatures than needed to combust plant material.
 This means that no actual smoke is produced when you use a vaporizer as cannabinoids can turn from liquid to gas without igniting.
-Dry-herb pens are beneficial as you are vaporizing cannabis in its natural state; meaning, you get the original spectrum of cannabinoids and terpenes the plant grew.
+Dry-herb pens are beneficial as you are vaporizing cannabis in its natural state; meaning, you get the original spectrum of cannabinoids and terpenes that the plant produces naturally.
 This is one of the cleanest ways to inhale cannabis.
 The pen has a chamber that you pack with ground herb much like the bowl of a pipe.
 Depending on the pen, it will take several moments or a few minutes for the pen to reach the temperature needed to vaporize.

 The major concern with dry-herb vape pens is the price.
 You get what you pay for.
 While there are dry-herb pens available for relatively cheap, generally an investment of over $100 is standard while spending over $200 will buy a nicer model.
 Dry-herb pens are meant to be reused and typically come with a cord to charge it.

-As the world of cannabis concentrates continues to grow so does the technology of concentrate vape pens.
+As the world of cannabis concentrates continues to grow, so does the technology of concentrate vape pens.
 Most concentrates can be vaporized but require the proper pen to suit the medium.
 For a better understanding of concentrates, consult our blog “A Beginners Guide to Concentrates”.
 The two major categories of concentrate vape pens are those meant for wax and those meant for liquid, oil concentrates.

 Vape pens made for wax are either disposable or have a dedicated battery with a chamber.
 As these concentrates are more potent than the dry-herb they are made from, not much is needed when loading the chamber of the pen.
 Disposable pens have the advantage of requiring no charging or cleaning.
 They are, however, lower quality and are to be disposed of when clogged or empty.
 Pens with dedicated chambers are of a higher quality but do need to be cleaned after a time.
 Build up of undesirable concentrate residue will occur, how much build up will depend on the consistency and cleanliness of the concentrate.
 Most pens can be cleaned using a cotton swab and isopropyl alcohol, but consult the manufacturer’s specifications for clarification.

 There are several types of chambers available for dedicated vape pens, and each offers a particular experience with advantages and disadvantages.
 A common chamber that comes with dedicated vape pens are those that have atomizers made of a metal coil that vaporizes concentrate through conduction heating.
-Most chambers have a one or two coil atomizer.
+Most chambers have a single or double coil atomizer.
 A single coil atomizer uses less battery power but takes slightly longer to heat up a larger volume of concentrate.
 A double coil takes less time and creates more vapor overall but consumes more battery power as well.

 There are also coil-less chambers that utilize quartz, ceramic, or titanium atomizers.
 Quartz atomizers heat up quickly, do not dilute taste when clean, retain heat for a shorter amount of time than other materials, and are liable to succumb to wear and tear more quickly.
 Titanium atomizers heat quickly, are very sturdy, can retain heat for a long period of time, but may detract from the overall flavor of the concentrate.
 Ceramic atomizers are fantastic for retaining the taste of the concentrate, holds heat longer than other materials, but takes the longest to heat up initially.
 Depending on what feature is most important to you, choosing the appropriate atomizer will enhance your wax vaping experience.